FedericoElles/WebappInstallDetector/README.md

 # WebappInstallDetector
-Detects if an Webapp has been installed by either the native iOS method or by observing the viewport on Android.
+Detects if a Webapp has been installed by either the native iOS method or by observing the viewport on Android.

 ##Usage